Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_4_arithmetic.rst

 ..
 Hint::

-    1. If the input is of type ComplexDouble/ComplexFloat/Double/Float and both inputs are of the same type, the arithmetic operations internally call BLAS/cuBLAS/MKL ?axpy.
+    1. If the input is of type ComplexDouble/ComplexFloat/Double/Float and both inputs are of the same type, the arithmetic operations internally call BLAS/cuBLAS/MKL `?axpy <https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-fortran/2023-0/axpy.html>`_ routines.
     2. Arithmetic operations between other types (including different types) are accelerated with OpenMP on the CPU.
 On a GPU, custom kernels are used to perform the operations.